 Tuition at University of New Mexico-Los Alamos Branch is the same for every student.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or University of New Mexico-Los Alamos Branch-specific aid and scholarships.
-International students with need may be eligible for the following types of financial support at University of New Mexico-Los Alamos Branch:
+Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may qualify for private or University of New Mexico-Los Alamos Branch-specific aid and scholarships.
+International students who demonstrate financial need may qualify for the following types of financial support at University of New Mexico-Los Alamos Branch:

 •On-campus jobs •University of New Mexico-Los Alamos Branch-specific scholarships